BaobabHealthTrust/HTC_Module/README.md

     cd public/

-While in public/ directory, clone touchscreentoolkit.
+While in public/ directory, run below commands to clone touchscreentoolkit.

 Using ssh: (if you use ssh to clone)